zmievsa/cadwyn/docs/recipes.md

 #### Schema required field addition

 Let's say that we want to add a required field `phone` to our users.
+We can solve this with [internal body request schemas](./reference.md#internal-request-schemas).

 1. Add `phone` field of type `str` to `data.latest.users.UserCreateRequest`
 2. Add `phone` field of type `str | None` with a `default=None` to `data.latest.users.UserResource` because all users created with older versions of our API won't have phone numbers.
-3. Add a `data.unversioned.users.UserInternalCreateRequest` which will tell Cadwyn to always turn requests of type `UserCreateRequest` into `UserInternalCreateRequest`.
-Note that `UserInternalCreateRequest` needs to be imported somewhere for this to work.
-This schema will allow us to pass a `None` to `phone` from older versions while also guaranteeing that it is non-nullable in our latest version.
+3. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
+It will allow us to pass a `None` to `phone` from older versions while also guaranteeing that it is non-nullable in our latest version.

     ```python
     from pydantic import Field
-    from cadwyn import internal_body_representation_of
     from ..latest.users import UserCreateRequest

-    @internal_body_representation_of(UserCreateRequest)
     class UserInternalCreateRequest(UserCreateRequest):
         phone: str | None = Field(default=None)
     ```

+4. Replace `UserCreateRequest` in your routes with `Annotated[UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:

+    ```python
+    from data.latest.users import UserCreateRequest, UserResource
+    from cadwyn import InternalRepresentationOf
+    from typing import Annotated

+    @router.post("/users", response_model=UserResource)
+    async def create_user(
+        user: Annotated[
+            InternalUserCreateRequest, InternalRepresentationOf[UserCreateRequest]
+        ]
+    ):
+        ...
+    ```

-4. Add the following migration to `versions.v2001_01_01`:
+5. Add the following migration to `versions.v2001_01_01`:

     ```python
     from cadwyn.structure import (